igodlab/igodlab-site/content/learning/computing-systems/01-welcome-abroad.md

 <img src="../../assets/learning/computing-systems/ch01-ex1_5-sol.png" width="75%">

 ---
-- **1.6** Write a statement in a natural language, and oﬀer two diﬀerent interpretations of that statement.
+- **1.6** Write a statement in a natural language, and offer two different interpretations of that statement.

-*Ans.-* The statement: *"This sentence doesn't exist"* is a Godel-like incompleteness kind of statement which has at least two interpretations.
-First we can take the literal meaning that the sentence doesn't exist.
-However, that immediately lead us to a consequential interpretation that, since we are actually reading the statement, then of course it factually exists.
+*Ans.-* The statement: *"I wear many hats at my job"* is a common phrase we might hear at work.
+It has least two interpretations: we can take the literal meaning that the person actually wears different phyisical hats or that the 'hat' is a metaphor for job-roles.

 ---
 - **1.7** The discussion of abstraction in Section 1.3.1 noted that one does not need to understand the makeup of the components as long as “everything about the detail is just ﬁne.”
 The case was made that when everything is not ﬁne, one must be able to deconstruct the components, or be at the mercy of the abstractions.
 In the taxi example, suppose you did not understand the component, that is, you had no clue how to get to the airport.
 Using the notion of abstraction, you simply tell the driver, *“Take me to the airport.”* Explain when this is a productivity enhancer, and when it could result in very negative consequences.

 *Ans.-* It is a productivity enhancer when you trust the driver can safely take you to your destination and none of the parties need to discuss the intricacies about how to get there.
-However, if neither individual knows how to get there it is a failed interaction.
+However, if neither individual knows how to get there it is a failed interaction ie. the driver might wander around the city without ever getting you to the airport and you could miss your flight.

 ---
 - **1.8** John said, “I saw the man in the park with a telescope.”
 What did he mean?
 How many reasonable interpretations can you provide for this statement?
 List them.
 What property does this sentence demonstrate that makes it unacceptable as a statement in a program?